Earl Hogan: Postwar career

 Returning from military service, Hogan was appointed Deputy Sheriff of Bartholomew County, Indiana (1946–50), then successfully ran for Sheriff of the same county for two terms (1950–58).

 Approaching the end of his second term as Sheriff, Hogan chose to run as a Democrat for the US House of Representatives, representing the Indiana Ninth District (1958).
 He was successful, and served in the 86th Session (January 1959 – 1961).
 After losing a re-election bid in 1960, he remained in Washington D.C.

 He served as assistant to the administrator of the Farmers Home Administration in 1961.
-He served as assistant to the administrator of the Rural Electric Administration from 1961-62.
-He served as Midwest field representative in the Office of Rural Areas Development from 1962-66.
-He served as Rural development specialist from 1966–70, special projects representative from 1971–75, chief of business and industrial loan division from 1975–80, all in Farmers Home Administration.
+He served as assistant to the administrator of the Rural Electric Administration from 1961 to 1962.
+He served as Midwest field representative in the Office of Rural Areas Development from 1962 to 1966.
+He served as Rural development specialist from 1966 to 1970, special projects representative from 1971 to 1975, and chief of business and industrial loan division from 1975 to 1980, all in the Farmers Home Administration.

 In 1966 Hogan also returned to Indiana State government service, serving as the secretary of the Indiana State Rural Development Committee from 1966 to 1980.
-He served as chairman of the State advisory board, Indiana Green Thumb, Inc. from 1975-82.
+He served as chairman of the State advisory board, Indiana Green Thumb, Inc. from 1975 to 1982.

 Personal life

 He was married to Alma Guy Benthal who died in 2000.
 Hogan died in 2007, aged 87.
-He was survived by six children, eight grandchildren, and two great grandchildren.
+He was survived by six children, eight grandchildren, and two great-grandchildren.